The 5th Annual Tom Lottes 65 In 24 Alzheimer’s Awareness Run

 Our mission is to promote healthy lifestyles to combat the onset of Alzheimer’s Disease.
 With physical activity playing a crucial role, running and walking are the simplest forms.

-65 in 24 is when a few crazy people get together to run laps around the Wisconsin State Capitol Square until they reach 65 miles, hopefully in less than 24 hours.
-This distance usually ends up being roughly 120 laps, starting at midnight of December 29th and ending at midnight of December 30th.
-This provides more than enough time for any runner to complete the 65 miles, or any distance they feel comfortable accomplishing in 24 hours.
+The Tom Lottes 65 in 24 Alzheimer’s Awareness run is when a few crazy people get together to run laps around the Wisconsin State Capitol until they reach 65 miles, hopefully in less than 24 hours.
+This distance usually ends up being roughly 120 laps, starting at 12 AM of December 30th and ending at 12 AM of December 31st.
+This provides more than enough time for any runner to complete the 65 miles, or any distance they feel comfortable accomplishing, in 24 hours.
+You are also welcomed to run/walk as a team to add up your total miles to 65 or even ride your bike around the square the day of the race.
+Any form of physical activity at any distance is good for the mind and body, so we hope to see you out on the square this December 30th.

 What is 65 in 24?!?!